biniona-mongodb/mongodb_jupyter_docker_image/README.md

 This is part of a project trying to serve Jupyter notebooks on Atlas.

+Navigate into your clone of this repository and run:

+`docker build --tag jupyter_skunk .`

-To use this repository, set the `$MY_CONNECTION_URI`, `$MY_DB`, and `$MY_COL` environment variables, download Docker, and run,
+To use this repository, set the `$MY_CONNECTION_URI`, `$MY_DB`, and `$MY_COL` environment variables, download Docker, and run:

-`docker run --env CONNECTION_URI=$MY_CONNECTION_URI --env DATABASE=$MY_DB --env COLLECTION=$MY_COL  --publish 8888:8888 test_m`
+`docker run --env CONNECTION_URI=$MY_CONNECTION_URI --env DATABASE=$MY_DB --env COLLECTION=$MY_COL  --publish 8888:8888 jupyter_skunk`

 If the container spins up, navigate to [the load db file](http://localhost:8888/lab/tree/load_db.ipynb) (the link will not work